alilynnh/Stock-Analysis/README.md

 The clear advantage of refactoring code is an increase in efficiency/speed at which it can perform analyses.
 In this project, there was a 79% and 77% increase in speed for 2017 and 2018, respectively.
 While the difference for the current data was only about .8 seconds, that difference would be much more noticable on a data set that had tens of thousands of rows.

 ### Disadvantages of Refactoring
-A disadvantage of refactoring is that an indiviudal may break a code that previously worked.
+A disadvantage of refactoring is that an indiviudal may break a code that previously worked or introduce bugs.
 Because of this, during this project a copy of the original code was kept in order to compare outputs, and the new code was saved frequently in order to return to previous versions if a mistake was made.